Why Pursue a Bachelor's Degree in Construction Management

 The Department of Construction Science maintains a close partnership with the construction industry through its Construction Industry Advisory Council (CIAC).
 In addition to providing a significant number of scholarships, sponsoring service projects, mentorship, speaking in classes, and offering part-time and full-time employment, the CIAC also sponsors a variety of social events: mixers, tailgating, cook-off, sports, competitions, and field trips, among others.

 When you apply to UTSA, you select the major you'd like to study.
 The choice of major will not impact if you get admitted to the University (all students must meet UTSA's general admission requirements); however, some majors will require additional admission requirements to be able to declare the major your freshman year.

-Students interested in majoring in Construction Science & Management, must meet these additional admission requirements below.
-Freshman and Transfer students who do not meet these requirements, but meet UTSA’s general admission requirements, will be admitted into Architecture, Construction & Planning Studies where students will be able to work towards meeting the pre-requisites needed to declare Construction Science & Management as their major.
+Students interested in majoring in Construction Science and Management, must meet these additional admission requirements below.
+Freshman and Transfer students who do not meet these requirements, but meet UTSA’s general admission requirements, will be admitted into Architecture, Construction and Planning Studies where students will be able to work towards meeting the pre-requisites needed to declare Construction Science and Management as their major.

 |FRESHMAN||Admission||High School Class Rank||Minimum Test Scores|

 |Direct Admission||Top 10%||no minimum|

 |Direct Admission||< 12 hours||3.0 GPA and meet UTSA’s general admission requirements|